Just Following Orders aka: I Was Just Following Orders

 In Escape From Terra a UW gunner who incinerated a defenseless Cerean homestead tried to use this excuse, after the superior who ordered the attack had assured the gunner he'd be taking full responsibility.
 The court did not see it that way-he and the ordering officer were both executed, though his death is a bit quicker than the officer's.

-In Jack Todd, who was a soldier in WWI, was ordered to kill one hundred and thirty-two children, not only does he claim he had no choice he believes that because of fate he never had a choice with anything.
-So naturally his punishment in hell is to be a character in a comic strip drawn by the devil.
+In Jack, Todd, who was a soldier in WWI, was ordered to kill one hundred and thirty-two children.
+Not only does he blame that he was just following orders, but as a strong believer in fate, he insists that he never had a choice to begin with.
+So naturally, his punishment in Hopkin's Ironic Hell is to be a character in a pre-destinedcomic strip drawn by the devil.

 After being defeated in a water balloon war, one of Nelson's goons says this in The Simpsons episode "Bart the General."
 Bart spares them and pelts Nelson with the extra balloons instead.